Zongi93/imdb/README.md

 This is an IMDB clone with very limited/basic functionality.
 Currently we support the following features:

 - Ability to view the latest films in a list.
+- Ability to sort films by release date.

 ## How to run